codatio/codat-docs/docs/integrations/accounting/xero/xero-faq.md

 ### Items

-When pushing Items to Xero, the `type` of the items must be either `Inventory` or `Unknown`.
-When pushing `Inventory` items, Codat looks up a pre-existing Inventory Account from Xero.
+When writing Items to Xero, the `type` of the items must be either `Inventory` or `Unknown`.
+When writing `Inventory` items, Codat looks up a pre-existing Inventory Account from Xero.
 This account is used for inventory tracking in Xero when an item is bought or sold.

 The validity of the `taxRateRef.id` property on the Item depends on the value of the associated `accountRef.id` on the bill item or invoice item.
 Some tax rates can only be associated with certain types of accounts; for example, Asset, Liability, Income, Expense, or Equity.

 ### Accounts

-When pulling account balances from Xero, the balance and the currency always use the company's base currency in Codat.
+When reading account balances from Xero, the balance and the currency always use the company's base currency in Codat.
 This applies even if the source nominal accounts are in a foreign currency.
 This is how the information is retrieved from the Xero API.

 ## Your application's user interface